Empathy and Emotional Intelligence: The Ability to Connect

 The lack of empathy and emotional intelligence are also problematic when working within their own teams.
 It manifests itself in problems developing the relationships with the cross-functional team members they need to produce the positive outcomes for their clients.
 It shows up in demands made, without understanding what the team may need in order to meet those demands.
 It results in adversarial relationships where the feelings of others are ignored, and where poor emotional intelligence results in poor communication choices.

 Great salespeople have the ability to create high-level rapport with their prospects and their clients.
 Great salespeople have the ability to connect on a very human level.
-This rapport is built upon the salesperson’s empathy and their emotional intelligence.
+This rapport is built upon the modern sales professional's empathy and their emotional intelligence.
 These attributes combine to generate trust and confidence, and they are the foundation of long-term relationships.

 1. Do have the ability to empathetic?
 Can I feel what my prospect or client is feeling?

 2. Can I imagine myself in their situation?
 How would I feel if I were?
 Frustrated?
 Angry?
 Anxious?

 3. Do I postpone sharing my thoughts and ideas until I understand not only the prospects presenting problem, but the deeper, underlying issues and how those issues affect them?

 4. Do I have the ability to control my own emotional state?
 Can I communicate with others in way that I can create a positive emotional condition for them?

 5. Do I use my empathy and my emotional intelligence within my own organization as well, in leading or orchestrating my business teams?